Good-Soil-Media/RPi-AWS-Video-Stick/readme.md

 ## **Overview**
 This project enables a Raspberry Pi to continuously play a video file while checking an AWS **S3 bucket** for updates.
 If a new video is uploaded, the Pi automatically downloads it, moves the old video to a backup folder, and plays the new file.

-Designed for **remote digital signage**, this system includes logging and system monitoring.
+Designed for displaying signage, menus, and other content remotely for businesses.

 ---